rnietoe/Training/docs/C1/_writing.md

 | much harder               | far more demanding than  | mucho mas exigente           |
 | totally baffled about...  | confused enterily by     | completamente desconcertado  |

+## Essay Template

+Essay - [Insert Title]

+[Introduce the issue or debate and the proposed solutions.]
+Both options offer distinct advantages, but I believe that [state your choice] is the most effective solution due to [reason].

+[Discuss the first option, highlighting its strengths and limitations.]
+While this approach has merit, it also faces challenges, such as [mention key issues or concerns].

+[Transition to the second option, explaining why it is preferable.]
+By [describe the solution's benefits], this approach directly addresses the issue and offers more [mention advantages, e.g., accessibility, sustainability, etc.].

+[Conclude by summarizing your argument.]
+Although [acknowledge the merits of the alternative], I believe that [restate your choice] provides a more impactful and practical solution to [address the problem].

 ## Essay - Funding The Space Race: Government Or Private Companies?

 The question of who should fund the race to space is increasingly relevant, as both private companies and governments are pushing forward.
 While some believe space exploration is essential for scientific development and future survival, others think the money should solve urgent issues on Earth.
 I will discuss the two options - private companies versus government funding - and argue that government support is preferable.